 The question of whether citizen science will be part of the picture in a generation or two is therefore entwined with the question of who professional scientists serve.
 The public, or some other master?
 This question will only gain in importance in the world we are making, a world where the boundaries between humans and machines blur as ever more subtle augmentations become available, where the substrates for our creative writing now include not only paper and silicon, but also DNA, where our algorithms leap cognitive barriers, challenging our understanding of what makes humans special.

 Two generations ago, nuclear weapons were the great science-delivered existential challenge to human societies, feeding our flash-bang nightmares.
 Our moral imagination seemed overpowered.
 Two world wars had caused casualties in the tens of millions, while nuclear war planners spoke of collateral deaths in the hundreds of millions.
 The human imagination can only absorb so much death without becoming numb.
-Now we have a longer list of anxieties: asteroid strikes, plagues, synthetic biology run amuck, artificial intelligence unleashed, and climate change.
+Now we have a longer list of anxieties: pandemics and climate change, asteroid strikes, synthetic biology run amuck, artificial intelligence unleashed.
 While a few of these threats have always been with us, others are human-created and new, born of recent discoveries in science and advances in technology.

 Some of the research that feeds our anxieties is carried out in societies that don’t even pretend to be democratic, societies that consider liberal democracy a flawed model headed for the ash-heap of history.
 Societies where science serves only the state.
-In the old Soviet Union, scientists had to request permission to submit work for publication by answering the question: “How does this work improve the lives of the peasants?”
-A Cheshire Cat smile of idealism, but decades after the Revolution the question provoked only cynicism.
+In the old Soviet Union, for example, scientists had to request permission to submit work for publication by answering the question: “How does this work improve the lives of the peasants?”
+It was a kind of Cheshire Cat smile, a vestigial remnant of early idealism.
+Decades after the Revolution the question provoked only cynicism.
 By the 1980s the Soviet Union was a society where scientists pretended to work for the common good, and bureaucrats pretended to care.

 It is therefore no coincidence that citizen science today exists primarily in democratic settings, given that some of the research extends well beyond the bounds of astronomy — a politically safe space — into fields more directly impinging on policy, such as public health, climate change, biodiversity, and environmental science.
-The Wikipedia entry for citizen science contains a list of over 150 scientific research projects open to public participation.
+Among the various Wikipedia entries for citizen science, one contains a list of over 150 scientific research projects open to public participation.
 Nearly all are based in Australia, Europe, New Zealand, and the United States.
 While their democratic institutions are flawed in many ways, these are countries with a long tradition of civil society, where the polity is still somewhat responsive to the voice of the activated citizen.
 Citizen science is a hopeful symptom, therefore, a sign that the civic body has a pulse.

-In the summer of 1990, while the Congress of People’s Deputies met in the Kremlin to debate whether to dissolve the Soviet Union, I attended a mathematics conference hosted by the Joint Institute for Nuclear Research in Dubna, a large research facility, roughly equivalent to Los Alamos National Laboratory in the US.
+In contrast, in the summer of 1990, while the Congress of People’s Deputies met in the Kremlin to debate whether to dissolve the Soviet Union, I attended a mathematics conference hosted by the Joint Institute for Nuclear Research in Dubna, a large research facility, roughly equivalent to Los Alamos National Laboratory in the US.
 On the three-hour train ride from Moscow to Dubna, I sat next to a man who dutifully carried a McDonald’s meal home to his family from the only public restaurant in Moscow with food worth eating.
-The queues for Big Macs and string fries were four deep and a mile long, threading back and forth across Pushkin Square, a dense but peaceful mass of humanity.
-Metaphor for an awakening hunger, a giant maze composed of human beings, a citizenry trying to puzzle out the world and themselves, seeking to find their way to a new center, to some better way of life.
+The queue for Big Macs and string fries was four deep and a mile long, threading back and forth across Pushkin Square, a dense but peaceful mass of humanity.
+It was a metaphor for an awakening hunger, a giant maze composed of human beings, a citizenry trying to puzzle out the world and themselves, seeking to find their way to a new center, to some better way of life.
 While Soviet science served the state, the state wanted weapons, power, and prestige.
-Safe food to eat, decent health care, a clean environment.
+Food that was safe to eat, decent health care, a clean environment.
 All these could wait.
 The professional scientists had more important things to work on.